The beloved Harry Potter movies are no longer widely available.Read more…

-With lockdowns happening once more across Australia, we've got a foolproof list of titles available to stream that will please the entire family.
+With lockdowns happening once more across Australia, we've got a foolproof list of titles available to stream that will entertain the entire family.

-Thanks to streaming services you can now watch a plethora of movies in the comfort of your living room, from grand fantasy epics to home-grown Aussie flicks.
-And yet, choosing what to stream is often a struggle, especially when you’re looking for something that will appeal to the entire family.
-Because let’s face it – while watching Frozen for the 20th time can be a treat for the little ones, adults may be far less keen to listen to "Let it Go" yet again.
+Yet choosing what to stream is often a struggle, especially when you’re looking for something that will appeal to the entire family.
+Because let’s face it – while watching Frozen for the 20th time can be a treat for the little ones, adults may be far less keen to listen to "Let it go" yet again.

-When coming up with this list, we wanted to showcase titles from diverse genres – from classic adventure films to recent animated blockbusters to the occasional YA novel adaptation.
-On the same note, there’s something on our list for everyone – whether you’re subscribed to Foxtel Now, Netflix, Stan, Amazon, BINGE or Disney+.
+When coming up with this list, we wanted to showcase titles from diverse genres and there's something here for everyone – whether you’re subscribed to Foxtel Now, Netflix, Stan, Amazon, BINGE or Disney+.
 Without further ado, it’s time to ditch the face masks, get some snacks and settle in for an epic night of movie watching.

 1. The Lion King